2013 BMW 3-Series Hybrid

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 Since the 2013 BMW ActiveHybrid 3’s interior is so similar to the gas-only 3-Series, reviewers haven’t said much about its passenger space or interior features.
-However, since both cars are so similar, the ActiveHybrid 3 likely shares the comfortable seats and clean interior styling that you’ll find on its non-hybrid sibling.
+However, since both cars are so similar, the ActiveHybrid 3 likely shares the comfortable seats and clean interior styling that you’ll find in its non-hybrid sibling.
 Reviewers do appreciate a few hybrid-specific components, such as an optional navigation system that works with the hybrid powertrain to maximize efficiency.
 They also like that the ActiveHybrid 3’s battery is located underneath the trunk, which means that there’s more useable cargo space than you’ll find in many hybrid cars.

 The ActiveHybrid 3 comes with leatherette upholstery and eight-way power front seats.
 Leather upholstery, heated front seats, heated rear seats and a heated steering wheel are optional.
 Test drivers haven’t commented on the ActiveHybrid 3’s seats yet, however, they’re the same as those found in the gas-only 3-Series.
 When the 3-Series was redesigned for 2012, reviewers noted that its interior was more spacious than the outgoing 2011 model, and that back-seat passenger space was quite good for the class.
 Those positive attributes should carry over, since the ActiveHybrid 3’s interior is so similar.

 So far, reviewers haven’t said much about the ActiveHybrid 3’s interior features.
 However, with the exception of a larger iDrive display as standard equipment, the ActiveHybrid 3’s interior is similar to what you’ll find in the gas-only 3-Series, which the automotive press generally likes.
 Test drivers do praise some of the ActiveHybrid 3’s new fuel-saving technologies, such as the navigation system, which will work with the drivetrain to use its electric power in the most fuel-efficient manner.
-For example, the system will study elevation changes along your route, and save its electric power for uphill climbs.
+For example, the system will study elevation changes along your route and save its electric power for uphill climbs.
 The ActiveHybrid 3’s display can also show eco-friendly driving tips to help you maximize efficiency.

 - "Navigation is optional on the 3-series hybrid; if you've ponied up, once you program a destination into the system, it will monitor the topography on your route and save electrical assistance for the uphill sections." -- Car and Driver